 In UniFi controller 5.5.x+ versions, support for RADIUS controlled VLANs has been added.
 First you have to enable 802.1x control and choose a RADIUS profile.
 This is found under the switch properties Window>Configuration>Services.
 You then need to either create a new RADIUS profile, with it RADIUS VLAN enabled for the switch, or make sure it's enabled on an existing profile.

 You may also need to configure the switch port profile for 802.1x, in Settings > Profiles > Switch Ports > "Add New Port Profile" or edit existing.
 802.1x Settings can be found under "Advanced Settings".

 UniFi Security Gateway (USG)

-There is a native subnet, and vifs (VLANs) per LAN interface.
-You cannot edit the VLAN ID of the native subnet (it is 1 or 4010, depending on if it's LAN or VoIP subnet).
+The default physical LAN interface's network is, by default, using untagged vlan 1.
+There can be multiple vifs (virtual interface/VLANs) per physical LAN interface.
+You cannot edit the VLAN ID of the untagged subnet (it is 1 or 4010, depending on if it's LAN or VoIP subnet).
 The settings window looks similar for both corporate and guest networks, so we'll only picture a corporate network.
-Basically enter the desired IP with CIDR, and then choose your VLAN ID.
+Basically, enter the desired IP with CIDR, and then choose your VLAN ID.